carloslack/KoviD/docs/TestFeatures.md

 Test Markers:

-    - Deploy Mode Tests (# DEPLOY_ONLY): Some tests are run only when the Loadable Kernel Module (LKM) is built in deploy mode.
+    - Deploy Mode Tests (# REQUIRES: DEPLOY_ONLY): Some tests are run only when the Loadable Kernel Module (LKM) is built in deploy mode.
 These tests have a .test file marked with # DEPLOY_ONLY at the top.
-    - Debug Mode Tests (# DEBUG_ONLY): Tests that should only run in debug mode are marked with # DEBUG_ONLY in their .test files.
+    - Debug Mode Tests (# REQUIRES: DEBUG_ONLY): Tests that should only run in debug mode are marked with # DEBUG_ONLY in their .test files.
     - If a test does not have any of these marker, it will be run in each mode.

 ### Run tests